emaloney/MBDataEnvironment/README.md

 It will cost $total for your $quantity tickets to the Ke$ha concert
 ```

-The `$` character signals the beginning of a variable reference, so while `$total` and `$quantity` are correctly recognized as variables, the text "`$ha`" in the name "`Ke$ha`" will be incorrectly interpreted as a variable reference.
+The '`$`' character signals the beginning of a variable reference, so while `$total` and `$quantity` are correctly recognized as variables, the text "`$ha`" in the name "`Ke$ha`" will be incorrectly interpreted as a variable reference.

 Assuming there is no value for `$ha`, the expression will yield a string that ends in "`Ke concert`" instead of the intended "`Ke$ha concert`".

 To avoid this problem, you can use *quoting* to ensure that portions of your expression are not evaluated.

-To quote a range of text within an expression, you would precede the text you want to quote with "`^q(`" and close it with "`)`".
+To quote a range of text within an expression, use the notation **`^q(`** *text to quote* **`)`**.
 The text that appears within the parentheses is treated as a text literal and returned as-is when the expression containing the quote is evaluated.

-A quoted form of the expression above is:
+A quoted form of the problematic expression above is:

 ```
 It will cost $total for your $quantity tickets to the ^q(Ke$ha) concert